That apply to:

 The Selection Committee, in accordance with agreed ranking methodology, will determine and ratify the recipients of awards of the JCU Access Fund.

-Payment will not be made for an award if the recipient does not confirm acceptance by 31 May for Teaching Period 1 or 30 November for Teaching Period 21.
+Payment will not be made for an award if the recipient does not confirm acceptance by Census date l for Study Period 1 or census date for Study Period 2.

 An award may be terminated by the Director, Student and Academic Services if the recipient: